-Providing Interdisciplinary Expertise to the Public
+Providing Interdisciplinary Insight to the Public

 As a public policy forum, the Foreign Affairs Council works to provide the general public and decision-makers with up-to-date information relevant to foreign relations and international business, while also working to raise the visibility of member research and policy recommendations.
 The Council’s members pursue their public policy mission through five channels: